Thunderstorm statistics in 2023

 Does homeowners insurance cover thunderstorms?

-Homeowners insurance does cover damage from thunderstorms, as well as lighting strikes, tornadoes, and hail storms.
-Homeowners insurance exists to protect your home, personal property, and assets from risks like home break-ins, fire, and bad weather.
+Homeowners insurance does cover damage from thunderstorms, as well as lightning strikes, tornadoes, and hail storms.
+Homeowners insurance exists to protect your home, personal property, and assets from risks like bad weather.

-If your home or personal property are damaged by a thunderstorm, or any of the hazards that typically occur with one, like lightning or hail, your homeowners insurance can help pay to replace or repair your damaged property.
-If a thunder and lightning storm results in a fire, your homeowners insurance would also cover the damage
+If your home or personal property are damaged by a thunderstorm or hazards that typically occur with one, like lightning or hail, your homeowners insurance can help pay to replace or repair your damaged property.
+If a thunder and lightning storm results in a fire in your home, your homeowners insurance would also cover the damage.

 How to protect your home from thunderstorm damage